esciencecenter-digital-skills/2021-06-03-DCC-project-management/lessons/present.md

    they contain.
 1. Create one overarching data file that contains all data from the raw files.
    Consider:
-  - Is the data in a 'tidy' format, so future processing will be easier?
+    * Is the data in a 'tidy' format, so future processing will be smooth?
-  - Do all units match?
+    * Do all units match?
 Is it clear what they are?
-  - Is the file format interoperable?
+    * Is the file format interoperable?
 1. Write README files:
-  - Start with a README for the project, in the root of the project.
+    * Start with a README for the project, in the root of the project.
-  - Do you think it is necessary to create a README for the data?
+    * Do you think it is necessary to create a README for the data?
 Why (not)?
 If
       yes: make one!